Remod-org/Teleportication/README.md

 ### Status

   1. CoolDown is not yet working
+  2. TC/HonorBuildingPrivilege is not yet being checked.
-  2. Economics is a pending feature (for bypassing CoolDown, etc.)
+  3. Economics is a pending feature (for bypassing CoolDown, etc.)
-  3. Various things may not be working, but this is being released for testing.
+  4. Various things may not be working, but this is being released for testing.